As a long-time teacher of Thai Massage, I have often been asked if there are any contraindications to Thai Massage. What exactly does this mean?

 Here is the idea: Contraindications generally only apply to certain types of bodywork, but not to ALL types in general.
 That would be like pouring the baby out with the bath water.

-Now admittedly there are contraindications which really do apply to every kind of massage therapy.
+Now admittedly there are contraindications that really do apply to every kind of massage therapy.
 Let’s say someone has an infectious disease and just shouldn’t be around people to avoid infecting them.

 Then you need to consider the stage of pregnancy.
 The risk of miscarriage is greatest in the first trimester.